Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 All'Oro, located inside the beautifully-appointed The H'All Tailor Suite hotel, offers hotel patrons and non-patrons alike a gorgeous setting for enjoying * Michelin-star quality breakfast, lunch and dinner.

-RistorArte Margutta is one of the restaurants near Spanish Steps you can enjoy for a lot of different reasons: the menu is vegetarian (vegan also available), with the best organic products; they have a nice open, modern space inside, and cozy tables outside for enjoying in nice weather.
+RistorArte Margutta is one of the best restaurants in the Tridente neighborhood for a lot of different reasons: the menu is vegetarian (vegan also available), with the best organic products; they have a nice open, modern space inside, and cozy tables outside for enjoying in nice weather.

 I also mentioned them further up on this page as a great place for a romantic dinner, as the cuisine changes in the evening.